keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 Awesome!
-One final helpful pattern to be aware of is monitoring training is to visualize detections in a `keras.callbacks.Callback`:
+One final helpful pattern to be aware of is to visualize detections in a `keras.callbacks.Callback` to monitor training:

 ```python